Anthrobotics/anthro-docs/docs/index.md

 We welcome any and all to join us on our endeavor of bringing embodied AGI of all forms to everyone.

-If you want to help, please see the [contribution guide](contribution-guide.md) to see how you can leave your mark in history.
+If you want to help, please see the [contribution guide](contribution-guide.md) to see how you can be part of the biggest robotics project of our time.

 ## Requirements